Xilinx/XRT/src/runtime_src/doc/toc/platforms.rst

 .. figure:: XRT-Architecture-Hybrid.svg
     :figclass: align-center

-    Alveo PCIe based hybrid stack
+    Alveo PCIe hybrid stack

-PCIe Based Hybrid Platforms like U30 and VCK5000 are MPSoC/Versal platforms.
-They act as PCIe endpoint and appear as regular PCIe device to PCIe hosts like x86_64 or PPC64LE.
-They have two physical function architecture similar to other Alveo platforms.
+U30 and VCK5000 are MPSoC and Versal platforms respectively are considered hybrid devices.
+They have hardedned PS subsystem with ARM APUs in the Shell.
+The PL fabric is exposed as Role.
+The devices act as PCIe endpoint to PCIe hosts like x86_64, PPC64LE.
+They have two physical function architecture identical to other Alveo platforms.
 On these platforms the ERT subsystem is running on APU.

 Zynq-7000 and ZYNQ Ultrascale+ MPSoC Based Embedded Platforms